hackshackers/hackshackers-hugo/content/news/2016/02/groups-kick-2016-meetups-connect-events.md

 Let’s start 2016 with a clean slate: What is something you learned in 2015?
 Just one thing.
 Doesn’t have to be the best or deepest or most important &#8211; just pick one at random.
 Shoot me a response to this email and I’ll share it, or share it with everybody at [#hackshackers][18].

-Another call to action: If you know of a job, event, chapter to highlight or even just a reading suggestion, respond to this email and it will reach [Samantha Sunne][19], our new newsletter writer.
+Another call to action: If you know of a job, event, group to highlight or even just a reading suggestion, respond to this email and it will reach [Samantha Sunne][19], our new newsletter writer.
 Thanks, everybody!
 Here’s to a 2016 full of journohacks.

 If you&#8217;re not already subscribed to the newsletter, [do so now][20]!